Using Page Templates

 - Editing existing and adding new templates provided by your theme.

-- Assigning existing and creating new templates for posts or pages.
+- Assigning existing and creating custom templates for posts or pages.

 - Clearing customizations